Valuable 2023 Quarter Errors, Mint Marks, Die Cracks and Their Values

 The top edge of the reverse features the words “UNITED STATES OF AMERICA,” while the bottom proudly states “ONE DOLLAR,” making it clear what the coin is worth.

-The Morgan series has many key dates that are valuable to collectors due to their rarity, historical significance, or unique characteristics.
+In addition to the 1921 Morgan Silver Dollar, the Series offers many other valuable key dates due to their rarity, historical significance, or unique characteristics.

 This is the inaugural year for the Morgan Dollar and is highly collectible.
 Several varieties exist, including the 7 Tail Feathers and 8 Tail Feathers variations, which refer to the number of feathers on the eagle’s tail depicted on the reverse.

 The 1893-S Morgan Dollar is considered the rarest and most valuable in the series.
-With a mintage of only 100,000, it is highly sought after and commands high prices, particularly in higher grades.
+The San Francisco mint produced only 100,000, making it highly sought after in higher grades.
 The highest-selling Morgan Silver Dollar ever auctioned was the 1893-S Morgan Silver Dollar for $735,000 in 2018.
-The 1893-S is known for its rarity and high-grade condition, making it one of the most valuable and sought-after coins in the world.

 The 1889-CC is another rare coin, minted at the Carson City Mint, which makes it especially desirable.
 The Carson City mint is known for producing some of the most collectible Morgans.
 Only 350,000 coins were minted, and it is one of the most valuable Carson City Morgans.

-Often referred to as the “King of Morgan Dollars,” the 1895 Morgan Dollar is famous for having no known regular strike versions.
+Often referred to as the “King of Morgan Dollars,” the 1895 Proof Morgan Dollar is famous for having no known regular strike versions.
 Only 880 proof coins were minted, making it extremely rare.
-Many believe that any 1895 Morgan Dollar found today is from the proof mintage.
+Many believe that any 1895 Morgan Dollar found today is likely from the proof mintage.
+Depending on market conditions and grading, an 1895 Proof Morgan is worth $40,000 to $55,000 at auction.

 The 1904 Morgan Dollar is notable as it was the last year the Morgan dollar was struck before production halted.
 After 1904, no Morgans were produced until 1921.